Section Heading Background Image

 We were asked a question about the use of Prolia to treat osteoporosis in individuals with Down syndrome.
 Osteoporosis is a condition in which a person's bones become brittle or weak.
 It can l

-Skin Conditions in Down Syndrome
+Skin Conditions in Down Syndrome Podcast Episodes

 Author: Down Syndrome Center of Western Pennsylvania - Podcast

-The medical director of the Down Syndrome Center of Western Pennsylvania, Kishore Vellody, MD, hosts a podcast that focuses on a wide range of issues related to Down syndrome.
+The Medical Director of the Down Syndrome Center of Western Pennsylvania, Kishore Vellody, MD, hosts a podcast that focuses on a wide range of issues related to Down syndrome.
 In the video episodes li

 Folliculitis and Boils in People with Down Syndrome